 Being fire ready is a shared responsibility between government, emergency services and the community.

-You can reduce the risk of fires starting and prevent fires spreading to neighbouring properties by clearing anything that could fuel a fire, including:
+You can reduce the risk of fires starting and prevent fire from spreading to neighbouring properties by clearing any flammable or hazardous materials that could fuel a fire, including:

 - long, dry or dead grass